Cotton Mather: Revolt of 1689

 According to some sources, Cotton Mather escaped a second attempted arrest on April 18, 1689, the same day that the people of Boston took up arms against Andros.
 The young Mather may have authored, in whole or in part, the "Declaration of the Gentlemen, Merchants, and Inhabitants of Boston and the Country Adjacent", which justified that uprising by a list of grievances that the declaration attributed to the deposed officials.
 The authorship of that document is uncertain: it was not signed by Mather or any other clergymen, and Puritans frowned upon the clergy being seen to play too direct and personal a hand in political affairs.
 That day, Mather probably read the Declaration to a crowd gathered in front of the Boston Town House.

 In July, Andros, Randolph, Joseph Dudley, and other officials who had been deposed and arrested in the Boston revolt were summoned to London to answer the complaints against them.
 The administration of Massachusetts was temporarily assumed by Simon Bradstreet, whose rule proved weak and contentious.
 In 1691, the government of King William and Queen Mary issued a new Massachusetts Charter.
 This charter united the Massachusetts Bay Colony with Plymouth Colony into the new Province of Massachusetts Bay.
 Rather than restoring the old Puritan rule, the Charter of 1691 mandated religious toleration for all non-Catholics and established a government led by a Crown-appointed governor.
 The first governor under the new charter was Sir William Phips, who was a member of the Mathers' church in Boston.

-Salem witch trials of 1692, the Mather influence
+Involvement with the Salem witch trials

-Pre-trials
+Cotton Mather's reputation, in his own day as well as in the historiography and popular culture of subsequent generations, has been very adversely affected by his association with the events surrounding the Salem witch trials of 1692–1693.
+As a consequence of those trials, nineteen people were executed by hanging for practicing witchcraft and one was pressed to death for refusing to enter a plea before the court.
+Although Mather had no official role in the legal proceedings, he wrote the book Wonders of the Invisible World, which appeared in 1693 with the endorsement of William Stoughton, the Lieutenant Governor of Massachusetts and chief judge of the Salem witch trials.
+Mather's book constitutes the most detailed written defense of the conduct of those trials.
+Mather's role in drumming up and sustaining the witch hysteria behind those proceedings was denounced by Robert Calef in his book More Wonders of the Invisible World, published in 1700.
+In the 19th century, Nathaniel Hawthorne called Mather "the chief agent of the mischief" at Salem.